hyahatiph-labs/infosec/himitsu/README.md

 * experimental version in [store](https://addons.mozilla.org/en-US/firefox/addon/himitsu/)
 * still much work to do to get this to work out of the box and connect to public rpc over i2p
-* currently requires code from approved [pull request](https://github.com/monero-project/monero/pull/8187) which is not yet merged
+* development requires code from approved [pull request](https://github.com/monero-project/monero/pull/8187) which is not yet merged

 <br />